-Prevent dehydration – encourage a feverish child to drink plenty of fluids.
+Prevent dehydration – encourage a feverish child to drink plenty of fluids like this dehydration aid.
 The increased metabolic rate that results from a fever causes the body to lose fluids rapidly.
 Decrease all foods or fast if possible, taking only homemade soups and bone broths for nourishment.

-Medicines – take only those that enhance fevers.
+Herbal support – take only those that enhance fevers.
 Teas such as yarrow, chamomile or catnip enhance this mechanism and also help to calm the person.
-Other immune stimulating herbs or homeopathic medicines are excellent for this process, and may be used along with hydrotherapy techniques which enhance their action.
+Other immune stimulating herbs or homeopathic remedies are excellent for this process, and may be used along with hydrotherapy techniques which enhance their action.

 Monitor the temperature as much or as little as you want.
 Remember, every thermometer will vary slightly.
 Also, a child has a fever when he or she is hot but not sweating.
 Hot and sweating does not indicate a fever.
 It means your child got hot through improper clothing or physical exertion…typically.

 Rest!
-Keep your child home if at all possible.
+Keep your child home.
 This means no daycare, no running errands, no going to the park, no quick trip to grab groceries!
 If your child is running a low temperature encourage him or her to rest in cool pajamas under a light sheet.
 Keep a watchful eye on him or her, and do not let him or her become chilled.
 A chill brings on shivering, which can increase the metabolic rate and cause the fever to escalate.

 To bring down a moderate to high temperature that is causing your child extreme discomfort, give your child fever-reducing herbal tea (peppermint, chamomile).